RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

         ;
     ```

 1. Before we test our newly created Camel Routes, we need to update `src/main/resources/application.properties` to point to our Postgres database.
 Set the `postgresql.service.name` property to `postgres.OCPPROJECT.svc` so that it points to our OpenShift service.
+Replace `OCPPROJECT` with the OpenShift project name you created in Step 2 to host Postgres Database.

     ![00-update-properties.png](images/00-update-properties.png "Update Properties")